 A Defect or Improper Maintenance?

-Speed.
 Truck drivers operate under constant pressure to deliver their goods as quickly as possible.
-Excessive speeding places every vehicle on our roadways in danger, and results in some of Florida’s most serious accidents.
+Excessive speeding places every vehicle on our roadways in danger and results in some of Florida’s most serious accidents.
 Almost 25 percent of truck accidents are caused by drivers simply going too fast (according to the FMCSA).
-A truck can not stop as quickly as a passenger vehicle, and are more likely to lose control, resulting in the inability to stop at a traffic signal, jackknifing, veering into oncoming traffic, or hydroplaning.
+A truck cannot stop as quickly as a passenger vehicle and is more likely to lose control, resulting in the inability to stop at a traffic signal, jackknifing, veering into oncoming traffic, or hydroplaning.

 - Sudden braking